planetfederal/desktop-documentation/installers/source/win/known_issues.rst

   installation directory poses no issues, and the older versions removal won't affect the latest ones.
 * Uninstaller leaves an empty ``Program Files\Boundless\Desktop\1.1`` directory
-* In QGIS, using the Quick field calculator, the attribute table won't update until you scroll down.
 * In PgAdmin 4, in the SSL tab of the Create Server dialog, browsing to a file (e.g., for getting a Client certificate) will fill all the other certificate fields with that path.
 The user must clean and manually edit the other fields